min2222/AssetsProtector/README.md

 put png files that you want to encrypt.

-use below code with FMLClientSetupEvent to encrypt files
+use below code with FMLClientSetupEvent to encrypt files (make sure remove code when publishing mod)

 ```
 try